SWIM: The scalable membership protocol

 Making SWIM more robust

-This makes for a quite simple protocol, but there a few modification that the original SWIM paper suggests to make it more robust and efficient, they are:
+This makes for a quite simple protocol, but there are a few modifications that the original SWIM paper suggests making it more robust and efficient, they are:

 - Change the dissemination component to use an infection-style approach, instead of multicasting (after all, that’s in the name of the protocol);